 In January 2008, Roger Tym and Partners were appointed to carry out a study to review previous reports for the development of the site, identify key issues, define potential development options and assess the feasibility of likely projects.

-Work on the study was guided by representatives of Cambridge City Council, Cambridgeshire Horizons, Cambridgeshire County Council, South Cambridgesire District Council, Anglian Water and Network Rail.
-You can download the Cambridge Northern Fringe East - Viability of Planning Options Report.
+Work on the study was guided by representatives of Cambridge City Council, Cambridgeshire Horizons, Cambridgeshire County Council, South Cambridgeshire District Council, Anglian Water and Network Rail.

 Details of additional studies will be made available on this page as they become available.